 And the Big Easy’s bartenders lie at the heart of the city’s nightlife, famed for its legendary hospitality.
 As head bar chef at SoBou, Abigail Gullo is one of these bartenders, and has a wealth of experience entertaining patrons both behind the bar and in her own backyard.
-The magic of mismatched vintage punch cups; an emergency Champagne kit; and a recipe for her own group-perfect Dizzy Blonde Negroni: Gullo’s got home entertaining on lock this time of year.
+The magic of mismatched vintage punch cups; an emergency Champagne kit; and a recipe for her own group-perfect Dizzy Blonde Negroni: Gullo has home entertaining on lock.

 Stock the Essentials

 - According to Gullo, “you can’t go wrong with rum.”
 Aged rum is endlessly versatile, she notes: It can be served as a delicious digestif, stand in as the base for an Old Fashioned, or shine in a refreshing Rum and Tonic.

 - Don’t forget the non-alcoholic beverages.
 Gullo’s keen on lemonades because they’re easy to fancify with fresh herbs like basil and sage, or a homemade Earl Grey tea–laced simple syrup.

 - If you’re offering a signature cocktail, arm yourself with a good shaker and a mixing glass for stirred drinks.
 Gullo suggests hitting the thrift store for vintage one-of-a-kind punch cups.
 Matched glassware is for anal fools.

 The Big Event: Booze It or Lose It

 - Making a big batch of booze?
 Gullo warns: Be wary of the sweet, sour and bitter components in a large-format cocktail.
 Start by adding all of the liquor first, followed by the bitter, sweet or sour ingredients.
 Then begin with half of the sugar that you’d normally use, slowly adjusting the flavors.
 Make sure to taste as you go.